pchapin/tutorialada/README.md

   file as a sequence of bytes in hex, along with the offset of each byte and its ASCII interpretation.

 * `Huffman`.
-This program does a huffman encoding of the specified input file.
+This program does a Huffman encoding of the specified input file.
 It also displays some interesting information about the encoding process.
+The program is incomplete.

+* `Interfacing`.
+This program demonstrates using Ada to interface to low-level code written in C and to hardware.
+The program is incomplete.

+* `Networking`.
+This program demonstrates using Ada to write a simple client/server application.

+* `Tasks`.
+This program demonstrates using Ada tasks to implement a simple producer/consumer application.
 The program is incomplete.

 * `Win32Ada`.
 This program is intended to demonstrate the Win32Ada library that allows Ada to interface directly to the Windows OS.
 Right now it is little more than a placeholder.
 A more